One-Name Study

 I registered the surname (and its spelling variations of Stoop, Stope, Stopes, Stoup, and Stoups) with the Guild and began my research looking for Stoops in Delaware, Virginia, and Ohio.
 It did not take too many searches to discover I was going to have a problem.
 I had never heard of the play She Stoops to Conquer and it was not long before I began to filter my searches.

-The best part of having my one-name study is I always have something to research at any repository I visit.
-Friends who know I research that surname also alert me when they come across the name in their own research.
-One friend notified me about a Stoops Bible on eBay and I have now set up an eBay alert.
+The best part of having my one-name studies is I always have something to research at any repository I visit.
+Friends who know I research those surnames also alert me when they come across the names in their own research.
+One friend notified me about a Stoops Bible on eBay and I have now set up eBay alerts for all three surnames.

 Which of your surnames would you use for a one-name study?